Servings: 4 naanPrint Recipe

 - Mix with a flat edge knife till the dough starts to come together – If it seems too dry to come together, add water in tablespoon increments.
 You want it to be a nice, loose dough.

 - Turn out onto a work surface & knead for 8-10 minutes.
+If it is really wet, add flour in 2 Tbsp increments.
 It should be smooth & a bit sticky.

 - Oil your mixing bowl & put the dough back in there.
 Cover with a tea towel or clingwrap & allow to rise for an hour.
 It needs to double in size. *see note 3*